Being in a car accident is traumatic enough, and adding traumatic brain injury to the entire situation is an additional insult.

 Attend to Your Health

 Seek a referral for the right diagnostic imaging to identify and diagnose whether you have experienced this damage.
+Experienced surgeons like Dr Timothy Steel can save your life here, provided that there is no delay before you receive your diagnosis.

 Your doctor won’t be able to treat you unless he or she understands what’s causing your symptoms, so getting a proper diagnosis is essential.